YunoHost/doc/packaging_apps_guidelines.md

 #### YEP 2.18.5
 ##### Manage the YunoHost tile to easily navigate between applications | validated | manual | OFFICIAL |
 Except in rare cases it is advisable to integrate the tile YunoHost which allows to return to the menu of the SSO.
-This integration is done in the nginx configuration.
+This integration is done in the NGINX configuration.

 Some users have replaced this square with a script adding a menu at the top of each webapp.